g41797/matryoshka-3tk/README.md

 `get_wait` waits, with a timeout, for a kept one.

+A pool is made by its own call too.

+- `pool::create` takes your allocator, the types it will keep, and your hooks.
+- `release` gives the memory back.

+---

 ## The rules of reuse are yours

+---

 The pool makes no decisions about your types.